 After a tax lien is deleted from a report, the consumer's credit score could go up by as many as 30 points, although the rise is more likely to be around 10 points.

 Whether your report is affected by this change or not, you should regularly check your credit reports from all three bureaus to make sure the information is accurate.
-If you find erroneous information in your report, under the FCRA, you have the right to file a dispute with the agency that's reporting the incorrect data.
+Under the Fair Credit Reporting Act, if you find erroneous information in your report, you have the right to file a dispute with the agency that's reporting the incorrect data.
 (Learn how to correct incomplete and inaccurate data in your credit report.)